Being upset over something that has already happened and cannot be changed.

 As you can see from the quote, this expression was already a known saying at the time, so it must obviously be older.
 And it is!
 In a book by Hannah Maria Jones called Katharine Bereford; or, The shade and sunshine of woman’s life, 1852, there’s a part that reads:

 “But it’s no use fretting over shed milk.”

 However, this saying is apparently even older than that!
 James Howell, a historian and writer, is said to have used the phrase in a book called called Paramoigraphy (Proverbs), 1659:

 In summary, this phrase is 360 years old at minimum.
 While plenty of expressions come and go over the centuries, old sayings like this one have stuck around and remain in common use.

-- My kids were upset because they burned their toast, so I told them it’s no use crying over spilt milk and to just throw it away.
-They can always make more.
+- My kids were upset because one of their favorite toys broke; so I comforted them and explained that there’s no use crying over spilt milk.

 - The screen on Bill’s phone cracked from falling.
 While he was angry about it at first, he soon realized that there was no point in crying over spilled milk.